-For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves attributable to the equity holders of the Company.
+Capital management For the purpose of the Company's capital management, capital includes issued equity capital and all other equity reserves attributable to the equity holders of the Company.
 The Company strives to safeguard its ability to continue as a going concern so that they can maximise returns for the shareholders and benefits for other stake holders.
-The aim to maintain an optimal capital structure and minimise cost of capital.
+The aim to maintain an optimal capital structure and

-The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants, if any.
+The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may return capital to shareholders, issue new shares or adjust the dividend payment to shareholders (if permitted).
+Consistent with others in the industry, the Company monitors its capital using the gearing ratio which is total debt divided by total equity plus total debt.